 Does your office use an application to facilitate the exchange of quick conversations?
 Do you use Slack, Google Hangout, Jabber, Skype, Yammer, etc.?
 All of these tools can be a great way for your candidate to conveniently ask you and the whole project team or office questions as they arise, and vice versa.
 On Slack, you can create channels for small talk, sharing current life events and experiences, and ultimately stay connected.

-If your team is currently shifting to a virtual work environment, it may also be helpful for everyone to agree upon shared expectations on how these communication tools should be utilized, including the type of messages and speed of responses.
-Lastly, don’t just assume everyone has a shared understanding—it is always helps to be explicit about the purpose and needs right from the start.
+It may also be helpful for everyone to agree upon shared expectations on how these communication tools should be utilized, including the type of messages and speed of responses.
+Lastly, don’t just assume everyone has a shared understanding—it is always helps to be explicit about purpose and needs right from the start.

-Many architecture professionals may wish to continue remote work in varying degrees as social distancing measures clear up and office spaces are safe and healthy to occupy again.
-Just as our tools of the trade have changed, so will our methods of passing on the proper knowledge and competency for the generations to come.
-No matter where we find ourselves working, remember to always be inclusive and open, and create opportunities to allow for social engagement to build trust and a strong sense of community.
+No matter where you find yourself working, remember to always be inclusive and open, and create opportunities to allow for social engagement to build trust and a strong sense of community.